jasonbasinmason/jasonbasinmason.github.io/_posts/2015-01-29-open-mic-fright.md

 However.

 I've never gigged alone, and I've never been a lead singer (other than one at a "talent" night at a camp with some friends).
-I've done a little bit of backing singing, but much, and not that well.
+I've done a little bit of backing singing, but not much, and not that well.
-One day I'll probably have perform solo, probably with a guitar.
+One day I expect I'll have to perform solo, probably with a guitar.
 It's a scary thought, but probably achievable, since the singing lessons are going well (teach says I'm getting better).

 On this album project, there are some milestones along the way: some natural, some deliberate.
 The first milestone towards the